psychemedia/sin-eater-resources/resources/BTBSE_phillips-beyond-border-sin-eater.md

 Mog Bach looked confused.
 He'd never heard of such a thing as a toffee man, So he said,'*beth ar y ddaear yw toffeeman*, what on earth is a toffee man?'

-The sin eater said, 'well *i fyny ar fynydd daryn*, up on the daryn mountain, *mae gen i dŷ*, I've got a house.
+The sin eater said, 'well *i fyny ar fynydd daryn*, up on the Daryn mountain, *mae gen i dŷ*, I've got a house.
 And up in my house you will find all the toffees and the sweets and the ice cream that are provided to all the shops in Wales.
-Ask lady Llandyfi.
+Ask Lady Llandyfi.
 If you come up with me, you can have all the sweets and the toffees and the ice cream you can fill your stomach with'.

 Mog Bach thought to himself this is too good to be true, but he seemed like a nice man so he decided to follow him and off the pair went.
 They went up the mountain road all the way up to the sin eater's home.

-Now, the sin eater made very sure that he stayed at least 10 steps in front of Mog, so when he went around the corner, he could only be heard, and that's all he would say '*is da iawn Mog Bach*, well done, little Mog, come along*'.
+Now, the sin eater made very sure that he stayed at least 10 steps in front of Mog, so when he went around the corner, he could only be heard, and that's all he would say '*is da iawn Mog Bach*, well done, little Mog, come along'.

 When Mog Bach got to the cottage he couldn't see the sin eater anywhere; but he thought 'there's no more houses up on the Daryn, I may as well go in'.
 So he entered the little ramshackle cottage and the door slammed shut behind him.

 He couldn't see a thing.
 It was dark, a small crack of light coming through a boarded window seemed to show that there was no sweets or toffees or cakes or ice cream; but there was mountains of what looked like silver coins.
 Mog Bach was shocked and said, 'I don't see any toffees.
 I can't see any sweets.
-Am i in the right place>'
+Am i in the right place?'

 Then, from behind him, the sin eater jumped out and said, 'don't run away; what I'm showing to you now is all the money of the toffee man.
 If you do one little task for me, you can get all this money.
 You can treat it like your own personal bank, and buy as many sweets and chocolates, not just for you, but for all your family, and all your friends, for the rest of your life'.